 To implement directory based sharding, one must create and maintain a lookup table that uses a shard key to keep track of which shard holds which data.
-In a nutshell, a lookup table is a table that holds a static set of information about where specific data can be found.
+A lookup table is a table that holds a static set of information about where specific data can be found.
 The following diagram shows a simplistic example of directory based sharding:

 Here, the Delivery Zone column is defined as a shard key.
 Data from the shard key is written to the lookup table along with whatever shard each respective row should be written to.
-This is similar to range based sharding, but instead of determining which range the shard key's data falls into, each key is tied to its own specific shard.
-Directory based sharding is a good choice over range based sharding in cases where the shard key has a low cardinality and it doesn't make sense for a shard to store a range of keys.
-Note that it's also distinct from key based sharding in that it doesn't process the shard key through a hash function; it just checks the key against a lookup table to see where the data needs to be written.
+This is similar to range based sharding, but instead of determining which range the shard key’s data falls into, each key is tied to its own specific shard.
+Directory based sharding is a good choice over range based sharding in cases where the shard key has a low cardinality — meaning, it has a low number of possible values — and it doesn’t make sense for a shard to store a range of keys.
+Note that it’s also distinct from key based sharding in that it doesn’t process the shard key through a hash function; it just checks the key against a lookup table to see where the data needs to be written.

 While directory based sharding is the most flexible of the sharding methods discussed here, the need to connect to the lookup table before every query or write can have a detrimental impact on an application’s performance.
 Furthermore, the lookup table can become a single point of failure: if it becomes corrupted or otherwise fails, it can impact one’s ability to write new data or access their existing data.